Updated July 8th, 2021

 Either way, you should get at least some sort of rush as there’s not much more than a seat belt keeping you from the hard ground, 500 feet below.

-Tickets cost $27.50 each and valid for anytime during operating hours.
+They are valid for anytime during operating hours up to 6 months from date of purchase.
 The Rio Zipline is open as follows:

 Please note that while children are welcome to ride, you have to be 48 inches or taller to ride.
-Also, you have to be 21 years or older to ride after 7:30 PM.
+Also, from 7 PM to close, the ride is limited to those 21 and over.

 3) Fremont Street Zipline